It's possible, but not very likely.

 If your doctor tells you that you have infectious tuberculosis and should not fly, stay home.
 You will put other travelers at risk if you fly before your treatment takes effect.

-You can reduce your risk of exposure to infectious tuberculosis by flying on shorter (less than eight hour) flights.
+You can reduce your risk of exposure to infectious tuberculosis by flying on shorter (less than eight hours, including transit time between gates and runways) flights.

-Giving accurate, legible contact information to your airline and to customs and immigration officials will enable public health authorities to contact you if they determine that you might have been exposed to infectious tuberculosis on your flight.
+Giving accurate, legible contact information to your airline and to customs and immigration officials via the customs and immigration forms you fill out will enable public health authorities to contact you if they determine that you might have been exposed to infectious tuberculosis on your flight.
 If you are contacted by your airline or by customs officials because you have been exposed to TB, immediately make an appointment with your doctor and insist that you be tested for infectious tuberculosis at an appropriate time.

 If you plan to visit an area where infectious tuberculosis is prevalent, discuss your plans with your doctor before your trip.
 You may wish to have your doctor screen you for infectious tuberculosis eight to ten weeks after you return home.